RaymondChoi54/webcamMouse/deliverables/iteration-02.plan.md

 Create a Chrome extension that creates an UI for easier and more accurate navigation.
 It will make buttons appear on the website which offer functionality which makes it easier to browse the internet.
 Such functions include zoom buttons, back and forward buttons, and etc

-Create a website which provides the software to download, a video demo, and a mechanism for feedback

 Create a Python application that allows for the user to control the mouse cursor with the webcamera. **It is important to note that this is not the focus of our product; but rather a tool to achieve the purpose of ease-of-navigation**.
 This will be done by Raymond and Timothy.
 This goal is around 50% completed as of the end of Iteration 1.
 This program is composed of two pieces - a python program to track the face, as well as a python program that can accept inputs to move the mouse cursor around the screen. **This program’s control mechanism is different from other webcam control software as this program treats the controlling mechanism as a Touchpoint rather than a Trackpad.
 (Again, not the main purpose of this project, but worth noting)**

 #### Events